RichardXiao13/Raytracer/README.md

 # Bottlenecks

 findingClosestObject and findingAnyObject calls to the BVH.
-Given log(N) find time, each ray incurs 2log(N) cost, double a single call to the BVH.
+Given log(N) find time, each ray incurs 2log(N) cost, float a single call to the BVH.
 Need to improve intersection algorithm/data structure, or reduce calls.

 SAH BVH building takes a very long time in scenes with many, many objects.
 This can be seen with tenthousand.txt where the fastest rendering method takes around 12 seconds to build the BVH.
 This becomes a very apparent bottleneck with multi-threading.
 The main thread builds the BVH in around 12 seconds, but rendering on many threads can take only around 30 seconds.